Tony Vitello introduced as San Francisco Giants manager after team makes historic hire

 The skipper has previous ties to baseball in the region, being an assistant coach to the Salinas Packers of the California Collegiate League in 2002.

-In his introduction, Vitello acknowledged that he didn't see himself playing in the big leagues growing up and that the dream of managing at the highest level was a more recent development.
+Wearing a jersey with no. 23, Vitello acknowledged in his introduction that he didn't see himself playing in the big leagues growing up and that the dream of managing at the highest level was a more recent development.

 "I don't know why, my skill level wasn't very high, I think it was just so far above the clouds that I never even saw it," he said.
 "I got thrust into a position at a young age that I probably didn't even deserve, so I was just trying to do a good job.
 And fortunately it helped me get to the next spot, the next spot, the next spot.
 And eventually this did become a dream where I decided, if I was blessed enough to receive an opportunity, this is something I wanted to do."